Banksy – Soup Cans (Unsigned Lithograph)

 2011.
 Offset lithograph.
 Edition of 2000.
 50 × 40cm (19.7 × 15.7″)

 While we’re in London Lazarides Gallery (Steve Lazarides was Banksy’s de facto agent for 11 years until 2009).
 Original Banksy artwork and prints are rarely available to buy directly online at Lazarides so you’ll need to contact for prices too.

 Banksy – Very Little Helps (Signed Silkscreen)

 2008.
 Hand signed and numbered by Banksy.
 Limited edition silkscreen screen print in an edition of 299.
 37cm x 51cm (14.5″ x 20″)

-Steve Lazarides started out selling Banksy screen prints for just £25 each, prints that are now worth several thousands of pounds each.
-Still, even that’s small beer compared to the £375,000 Lazarides received for the Banksy painting shown below in 2014.
+Steve Lazarides started out selling Banksy screen prints for just £25 each, prints that are now worth many thousands of pounds each.
+Still, even that’s small beer compared to the staggering £9.9 million Banksy’s “Devolved Parliament” painting sold for in October 2019.

 With those kinds of prices floating around how do you begin to work out what you should pay for a Banksy screenprint?
 Artsy’s online auction results for Banksy artworks can be a helpful place to start to give you a ballpark figure to aim for.